Staff Pharmacist Salary

 Popular Employer Salaries for Staff Pharmacist

-Walgreen's Pharmacy, Rite Aid Pharmacy, and Target Corporation also rank near the bottom for pay, handing out $120K, $122K, and $122K-paychecks on average.
+Workers at Walgreen's Pharmacy, Rite Aid Pharmacy, and Target Corporation also face smaller salaries than the rest of the field — average earnings for these employers come to $120K, $122K, and $122K respectively.

 Pay by Experience Level for Staff Pharmacist